erikbejstam/to-do-list/plan.md

   - [ ] Edit tasks
   - [ ] Toggle "task completed"?
   - [ ] If completed -> move somewhere else?
+- [ ] Make tasks dragable in the list.
 - [ ] Make it more OOP...
 - [ ] Redo styling with Tailwind CSS/Bootstrap/SASS
 - [ ] Implement small backend with NodeJS (CRUD)